-For iPhone enthusiasts, September means a lot.
+For iPhone enthusiasts, September and the holiday season mean a lot.
 It’s that time where Apple introduced new iPhones.
-In fact, yesterday at its special event, the tech juggernaut announced three new iPhones: the iPhone 11, the iPhone 11 Pro and the iPhone 11 Pro Max.
-They all look a lot like last year models with same design and size, except with the camera, which got an overhaul.
+At its special event this year, the tech juggernaut announced three new iPhones: the iPhone 11, the iPhone 11 Pro and the iPhone 11 Pro Max.
+They all look a lot like last year’s models with the same design and size, except with the camera, which got an overhaul.
 It was about time.

 If you’re in the market for a new iPhone and cannot make up your mind, this guide is for you.
 To put it short and simple, the iPhone 11 is the iPhone to buy this year.
-If you’re an average user, you’ll get the best bang for your bucks.
+Whether you’re an average or a power user, you’ll get the best bang for your bucks.
 If you want to know why, keep reading.

 The iPhone 11, which is the next-generation version of the iPhone XR, is Apple’s affordable iPhone this year.
 It will retail at $700 while its predecessor, the iPhone XR, was priced at $750 when it was introduced.
-It’s a mid-range smartphone by Apple’s standard of course and also considering the gap between the high-end models price.
-That’s $300 less, but it’s still not the sweet spot for budget-conscious buyers.
-At this point, we all can agree Google understands better how to do a low-priced smartphone than Apple, and the Google Pixel 3A is a prime example of a budget-friendly smartphone.
-See Apple, Google gets it.
+It’s a mid-range smartphone by Apple’s standard of course, and also considering the gap between the high-end models’ prices.

-Like last year, all iPhones are powered by the same new Apple’s A13 Bionic chipset, which means the iPhone 11 will be as fast as the iPhone 11 Pro and 11 Pro Max.
+Like last year, all iPhones are powered by the same new Apple’s A13 Bionic chipset.
+That means the iPhone 11 will be as fast as the iPhone 11 Pro and 11 Pro Max.
 In terms of battery life, which is a key point when it comes to buying a new phone, the iPhone 11 last one hour longer than the iPhone XR.
-If you worry about getting it wet, it’s rated IP68 with a maximum depth of 2 meters up to 30 minutes compared to the iPhone Pro that has a maximum depth of 4 meters up to 30 mins.
+It has an IP68 with a maximum depth of 2 meters up to 30 minutes.
+That’s not a big difference from the iPhone Pro that has a maximum depth of 4 meters up to 30 mins.

-The iPhone 11 starts at $699 for the 64GB configuration, which is $300 less than the iPhone 11 Pro base model.
+The iPhone 11 starts at $699 for the 64GB configuration.
+That’s $300 less than the iPhone 11 Pro base model.
 You’re technically sacrificing the third lens (the telephoto) and the OLED display of the iPhone 11 Pro with this price-cut.
 If you’re deeply tied into the Apple Ecosystem, with that extra money you can add $100 to it and buy the new Apple Watch Series 5.